Plant secretory tissue: Introduction

-Cells or organizations of cells which produce a variety of secretions.
-The secreted substance may remain deposited within the secretory cell itself or may be excreted, that is, released from the cell.
-Substances may be excreted to the surface of the plant or into intercellular cavities or canals.
+Cells or organizations of cells produce a variety of secretions.
+These secreted substances may remain deposited within the secretory cell itself or may be excreted, that is, released from the cell.
+Substances can be excreted to the surface of the plant or into intercellular cavities or canals.
 Some of the many substances contained in the secretions are not further utilized by the plant (resins, rubber, tannins, and various crystals), while others take part in the functions of the plant (enzymes and hormones).
 Secretory structures range from single cells scattered among other kinds of cells to complex structures involving many cells; the latter are often called glands.

 Epidermal hairs of many plants are secretory or glandular.
 Such hairs commonly have a head composed of one or more secretory cells borne on a stalk.
 The hair of a stinging needle is bulbous below and extends into a long, fine process above.
 If one touches the hair, its tip breaks off, the sharp edge penetrates the skin, and the poisonous secretion is released.

 Glands secreting a sugary liquid—the nectar—in flowers pollinated by insects are called nectaries.
 Nectaries may occur on the floral stalk or on any floral organ: sepal, petal, stamen, or ovary.

 The hydathode structures discharge water—a phenomenon called guttation through openings in margins or tips of leaves.

 The water flows through the xylem to its endings in the leaf and then through the intercellular spaces of the hydathode tissue toward the openings in the epidermis.
 Strictly speaking, such hydathodes are not glands because they are passive with regard to the flow of water.